Alvin Greene: Media coverage

-Greene has been called an enigmatic figure in American politics.
-He is known for his "strange, well-documented behavior on the campaign trail".
+Greene was referred to as an enigmatic figure in American politics.
+He was known for his "strange, well-documented behavior on the campaign trail".
 In a June 2010 interview, CNN's Don Lemon asked Greene about his mental state and cognitive ability.

 Much attention was devoted to Greene's manner of speaking due to his habits of frequently interrupting himself, halting in mid-sentence, and saying "OK" between statements.
-At times, his jokes were not well understood by the media, such as when he told British newspaper The Guardian that one way to create jobs was to employ people to make toys in his likeness.
+At times, his jokes were not well understood by the media; for example, he told British newspaper The Guardian that one way to create jobs would be to employ people to create toys in his likeness.
 A study by the Pew Research Center released in late July 2010 found that Greene's campaign had received the most media attention of all of the 2010 political campaigns.

 In late July 2010, a hip hop-based viral video entitled "Alvin Greene is on the scene" became a hit on YouTube and other internet sites, garnering thousands of views an hour.
 It promoted Greene's candidacy and intermixed media clips of him with clips of LeBron James.
 AutoTune was used to manipulate some of the lyrics.
-Greene has since denied that he played any role in the production of the video.
+Greene denied that he played any role in the production of the video.

 In August 2010, a reporter visited Greene's home and asked about his recent indictment.
 In response, Greene "ordered the reporter to 'leave [his] property' and 'go away'".
-When the reporter "'stopped briefly to talk with Greene's brother Jimmy, Alvin Greene began howling and wailing the words, "no" and "go"'".
+When the reporter "stopped briefly to talk with Greene's brother Jimmy, Alvin Greene began howling and wailing the words, 'no' and 'go'".